CDC's Changed Testing Guidelines Could Lead To Less Testing, Experts Fear

 Giroir said the most prominent member of the task force, Dr. Anthony Fauci, worked on them.

-In a statement to NPR, Dr. Fauci said that while he reviewed an early version of the new guidelines, he wasn't present for the Aug.
-20 Task Force meeting in which they were discussed and finalized.
+In a statement to NPR, Fauci said that while he reviewed an early version of the new guidelines, he wasn't present for the Aug.
+20 task force meeting in which they were discussed and finalized.
 In fact, he said he was under general anesthesia for a minor operation at the time.

 He said that now that he's reviewed them carefully he has "some concern that the revised guidelines could be interpreted as lessening the importance of asymptomatic spread of virus in the community, which is an important issue."